marklogic-community/marklogic-arcgis-pro-addin/README.md

 Create a new project in ArcGIS Pro.
 If the project has no map, add a new map.

-Open the `MarkLogic` ribbon tab and click on `Search`.
-This will open a new dock pane (to the right by default).
+Open the `Add-In` ribbon tab located at the top of the application and click on `Search`.
+This will open a new dock pane called `MarkLogic Search` (to the right by default).

 Enter a query in the search box, for example `ISIS or ISIL`.